Clinical Curriculum

 CALL STRUCTURE:

 Residents take overnight call in a night float system which is usually arranged in two-week blocks, Sunday to Thursday from 7pm to 7am.
 After the second week, the resident enjoys Friday, Saturday and Sunday off before returning to daytime schedule to ensure adequate rest and ease in cycling back to days.
 Resident take around 6 total weeks of night float per year.
 We also cover some of the weekend call shifts, however that burden has been significantly reduced due to CRNA support.
-No one at Henry Ford takes more than 12 hours of call on any given shift.
+All call shifts except Friday calls are 12 hours, giving ample time for rest and recovery.

 Information for Applicants